valentinradu/Trellis/README.md

 A few things to notice:

-- the service has its own set of actions that are handled inside the reducer
+- the service has its own set of actions
-- the state setter is `fileprivate`, only the service can write to it
+- the state setter is `fileprivate`, only the service can mutate it
 - only the state and actions are exposed outside of the module

 This particular reducer doesn't have an environment, nor does it require additional side effects.